Search Filters

 Effect of Proximal Tibial Morphology on a Tibial Cut Line in Bicruciate-Retaining Total Knee Arthroplasty: An Analysis Using a Computed Tomography-Based 3-Dimensional Preoperative Planning System

-Ryota Yamagami, MD, JAPAN Hiroshi Inui, PhD, JAPAN Shuji Taketomi, MD, PhD, JAPAN Kentaro Takagi, MD, JAPAN Tomofumi Kage, MD, JAPAN Kohei Kawaguchi, MD, JAPAN Keiu Nakazato, MD, JAPAN Kenichi Kono, MD, JAPAN Sakae Tanaka, MD, PhD, JAPAN
+Ryota Yamagami, MD, JAPAN Hiroshi Inui, PhD, JAPAN Shuji Taketomi, MD, PhD, JAPAN Kentaro Takagi, MD, JAPAN Tomofumi Kage, MD, JAPAN Kohei Kawaguchi, MD, PhD, JAPAN Keiu Nakazato, MD, JAPAN Kenichi Kono, MD, JAPAN Sakae Tanaka, MD, PhD, JAPAN

 University of Tokyo, Tokyo, JAPAN